onap/integration/docs/docs_vFW_CNF_CDS.rst

 .. note:: In the Frankfurt reelase profile upload was implementes as a custom Kotlin script included into the CBA.
 It was responsible for upload of K8S profile into multicloud/k8s plugin.
 It is still a good example of  the integration of Kotlin scripting into the CBA.
 For those interested in this functionaliy we recommend to look into the `Frankfurt CBA Definition`_ and `Frankfurt CBA Script`_.

 In our example for vPKG helm package we may select *vfw-cnf-cds-vpkg-profile* profile that is included into CBA as a folder.
-Profile generation step uses embedded into CDS functionality of Velocity templates processing and on its basis ssh port number (specified in the SO request as *vpg-management-port*).
+Profile generation step uses Velocity templates processing embedded CDS functionality on its basis ssh port number (specified in the SO request as *vpg-management-port*).

 ::